claryzaa/claryzaa/README.md

 - 👀 I’m interested in software development, data science, machine learning and artificial intelligence.
 I enjoy exploring new technologies and learning about their potential applications.
 - 🌱 I’m currently learning ReactJS and NodeJS to build full-stack web applications.
 I'm also studying data structures and algorithms to improve my problem-solving skills.
 - 💞️ I’m looking to collaborate on open-source projects related to web development or data science.
 I'm always looking for opportunities to work with other developers and contribute to meaningful projects.
-- 📫 How to reach me: You can reach me through my GitHub profile @claryzaa.
+- 📫 How to reach me: Contact me through my GitHub profile @claryzaa.

 <!---
 claryzaa/claryzaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.